-There is no longer a specific area designated "Magazine collection".
-The bound volumes of journals formerly in the magazine collection are now located at their specific call number location in the regular stacks.
-To locate a specific bound journal it is necessary to obtain its call number from the catalog.
+There is not a specific area designated "Magazine collection".
+The bound volumes of journals collection are located at their specific call number location.
+Many are in remote storage and may also be available online.
+To locate a specific bound journal it is necessary to obtain its call number and location from the catalog.

 What does "Recent unbound issues in CURRENT PERIODICALS 2W" mean?

 This refers to recently published, or newest, issues of a periodical.
 Unbound issues can be found in their original softcover format and are shelved as individual issues.
 If you are in doubt about a particular issue, please feel free to ask for assistance at the MakeCentral Service Desk.

 Can photocopies of microforms (microfilm and microfiche) be made?
 Where?

 Yes.
 Special machines equipped to view, scan and copy individual pages from microfilm and microfiche are located in the Main Library MakeCentral on 2-West.
 Saving scans to a USB Drive is free and printing is available for a charge.

 What form of identification do I need to look at materials kept behind the Service Desk?

 Two forms of identification are acceptable; an MSU student or faculty identification card OR a Community borrowing card issued by the library.
 If you have never used the library before, please go to the Circulation Desk (Main Lobby) to register your MSU I.D. or apply for community borrowing privileges.